csijcs/snakepipes/README.rst

 There will be various folder outputs, including some QC, but the peak files will be in the MACS2 folder.
 In the future we will likely implement some additional QC measures, such as cross-correlation ("phantom peaks"), and possibly add modules for DiffBind and other downstream analysis.
 For now this will get the reads mapped and peaks called effectively.

 The other modules have remained untouched and should work according to the original pipeline.

+When you are finished you should deactivate your conda session to leave the environment with:

+``conda deactivate``

+This is a good practice so that you don't unintentially alter the environment.

+Every time you want to run more analysis you can simply activate the conda environment again with:

+``conda activate snakepipes``

+All the previously created environments and indices will still be there and you can proceed directly to the pipeline.

 Documentation
 --------------